 People are scared of long-winded surveys filled with hundreds of questions.
 It’s best if you let them know from the start that this is not what your poll/survey is going to be.

 Webinar feedback surveys are key to your growth as a presenter and a webinar creator.
-Do not treat them lightly: by asking the right questions at the right time you can make a world of difference in your webinar strategy.
+Please do not treat them lightly: by asking the right questions at the right time, you can make a world of difference in your webinar strategy.